Chicago Sun-Times

 The Chicago Sun-Times is a daily nonprofit newspaper published in Chicago, Illinois, United States.
 Since 2022, it is the flagship paper of Chicago Public Media, and has long held the second largest circulation among Chicago newspapers, after the Chicago Tribune.

 The Sun-Times resulted from the 1948 merger of the Marshall Field III owned Chicago Sun and the Chicago Daily Times newspapers.
 (Note: The Chicago Sun was established in 1941, the Daily Times in 1929, although the Daily Times was founded from Daily Journal assets by the last owner of the Journal, which traced back to 1844.)
 Journalists at the paper have received eight Pulitzer Prizes, mostly in the 1970s; one recipient was the first film critic to receive the prize, Roger Ebert (1975), who worked at the paper from 1967 until his death in 2013.
 Long owned by the Marshall Field family, since the 1980s ownership of the paper has changed hands several times, including twice in the late 2010s.
+In 2022, the paper was acquired by Chicago Public Media—owner of public radio station WBEZ and transitioned to a non-profit model.

 History

 The Chicago Sun-Times has claimed to be the oldest continuously published daily newspaper in the city.
 That claim is based on the 1844 founding of the Chicago Daily Journal, which was also the first newspaper to publish the rumor, now believed false, that a cow owned by Catherine O'Leary was responsible for the Chicago fire of 1871.
 The Journal, whose West Side building at 17–19 S. Canal was undamaged, gave the Chicago Tribune a temporary home until it could rebuild.
-Though many of the assets of the Journal were sold to the Chicago Daily News in 1929, its last owner Samuel Emory Thomason also immediately launched the tabloid Chicago Daily Illustrated Times from the same editorial offices of the discontinued Journal.
+Though many of the assets of the Journal were sold to the Chicago Daily News in 1929, its last owner Samuel Emory Thomason also immediately launched the tabloid Chicago Daily Illustrated Times from the same editorial offices with much the same editorial staff of the discontinued Journal.

 The modern paper grew out of the 1948 merger of the Chicago Sun, founded by Marshall Field III on December 4, 1941, and the Chicago Daily Times (which had dropped the "Illustrated" from its title) published from 1929 to 1948.
 The newspaper was owned by Field Enterprises, controlled by the Marshall Field family, which acquired the afternoon Chicago Daily News in 1959 and launched WFLD television in 1966.
 When the Daily News ended its run in 1978, much of its staff, including Pulitzer Prize-winning columnist Mike Royko, were moved to the Sun-Times.
 During the Field period, the newspaper had a populist, progressive character that leaned Democratic but was independent of the city's Democratic establishment.
 Although the graphic style was urban tabloid, the paper was well regarded for journalistic quality and did not rely on sensational front-page stories.
 It also typically ran articles from The Washington Post/Los Angeles Times wire service.